Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping

 \subsection{Spatial Correspondence of Activation Maps}

 The multimodal correlation analysis showed a similar spatial pattern between the data-driven EEG predictor and the standard block design in the occipital lobe.
 As shown in Fig. \ref{fig6}, the EEG-informed model (Fig. \ref{fig6}A), based on the $O_z$ power envelope, identified significant activation clusters localized to the primary visual cortex (V1) and surrounding visual areas.
 This spatial map is similar to the standard block-design activation (Fig. \ref{fig6}B), suggesting that the recovered EEG signal captures the expected physiological changes in the visual cortex.
-These results provide initial evidence that at 0.55~T, the $12$~Hz rhythmic power can be used to track the BOLD response, supporting the feasibility of using simultaneous EEG-fMRI for functional mapping at this field strength.
+These results provide initial evidence that at 0.55T, the $12$~Hz rhythmic power can be used to predict the task-related fMRI BOLD response.